PluginsOCSInventory-NG/greenit/README.md

 </p>

 ## Description
-Currently supported on Windows, this plugin is made to retrieve gather power consumption information.
+Currently supported on Windows, this plugin is made to retrieve power consumption information.

 > _**IMPORTANT NOTE : This plugin is working with a windows service application downloadable <a href="https://github.com/Atineon/ocsinventory-service_greenit" target="_blank">here</a>**_